fmExcense/compositeurdigital.github.io/en/quiz.md

    ```xml
    <imageAnswer visual="image 2">my caption</imageAnswer>
    ```
-It is not possible to mix text answers with visual answers.
+It is not possible to mix text answers with visual answers in the same question.

-Set the `nextPageId` attribute on an answer to jump to a specific page if the user selects that answer and create branches to your quiz:
+You can define conditional questions based on answers provided by the user.
+To do so, use the `nextPageId` attribute to jump to a specific page for a given answer :

 ```xml
 <questionPage id="Q1" sectionId="section 2" label="To which aquestion do you wish to answer ?" >